brucemcpherson/libraryAddonTest/README.md

 for more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") you can see [library and dependency information here](dependencies.md)

-Now update manually with details of this project - this skeleton file is committed only when there is no README.md in the repo.
+This is the add-on variant using libraries to test whether there is a penalty for using libraries in Apps Script Add-ons.
+For details and the results see http://ramblings.mcpher.com/Home/excelquirks/gassnips/libraryloadspeed